UnifiedPush/specifications/specifications/android.md

 The reason MUST be either:
 * "INTERNAL_ERROR": This is a generic error type, the connector can try again later
 * "NETWORK": The registration failed because of missing network connection, try again when network is back.
 * "ACTION_REQUIRED": The distributor requires a user action to work.
 For instance, the distributor may be log out of the push server and requires the user to log in.
+If the distributor has a limit of number of registrations and this limit has been reached, the distributor sends this reason.
 * "VAPID_REQUIRED": If the distributor requires a VAPID key and the end user application doesn't send one, the distributor respond with this reason.
 * "UNSUPPORTED_FEATURES": If the end user application request a feature the distributor doesn't support, the distributor respond with this reason.
 It MUST include another extras:
   * features (ArrayList\<String\>), with the list of unsupported requested features.